 The National Contest provides several types of awards for outstanding student entries.
 To find out about special prizes or awards at affiliate and local contests, contact your affiliate coordinator.

-The National Contest Awards Ceremony will be Thursday, June 13.
-The ceremony will be livestreamed and available at https://nhd.org/en/awards-ceremony/.
+The 2025 National Contest Awards Ceremony will be held on Thursday, June 12 at the Xfinity Center at the University of Maryland, College Park.
+The 2025 ceremony live stream will be available at https://nhd.org/en/awards-ceremony/.

 Contest Category Awards